• Skip to main content

 7 December 2013 by Gramilano 2 Comments

 Today's the day, tonight's the night.
 Milan celebrates Saint Ambrose (Sant'Ambrogio) and La Scala celebrates Giuseppe Verdi with a new production of La Traviata to open its 2013-2014 season.
-This … [Read more...] about La Traviata at La Scala – first glimpses
+This is … [Read more...] about La Traviata at La Scala – first glimpses

 Giuseppe Verdi’s advice to young artists